digilogistika/efti-gate-fork/deploy/local/efti-gate/README.md

 If you followed the naming convention for service account, you should not need to change anything.
 Otherwise, go to Authorization tab of each request and update user password

 You can see a pre-configured sample message for each allowed flow between gate and gate, and gate and platform.
-Clic "send" and you should see it in sender's and recipient's domibus
+Click "send" and you should see it in sender's and recipient's domibus